apache/shardingsphere-doc/community/content/contribute/test-engine.en.md

 </dataset>
 ```

-and you could add more create table / create schema clause if you want some other test data
+you could add more "create table" / "create schema" clause if you want some other test data

 ### SQL Configuration

-so far we already set up the environment config and the initialization data, we need to set up the SQL we want to test, in another word, we set up the SQL for assert base on that environment
+so far we already set up the environment config and the initialization data, we need to add the SQL we want to test, in another word, we set up the SQL for assert base on that environment
 the sql for assert in define in `/incubator-shardingsphere/sharding-sql-test/src/main/resources/sql/sharding/SQL-TYPE/*.xml`，like following configuration :

 ```xml